 Unless a student completes 60% of the term in which federal aid was disbursed, the student will be required to return all or part of the financial aid disbursed for the term.
 This applies to students who have officially or unofficially withdrawn.

 If a student receives financial aid, but never attends classes, Molloy University will return all disbursed funds to the respective federal aid programs.
 If the student owes any money to Molloy University, resulting from the return of federal funds, the student will be billed by the Bursar's Office.
 If the student does not pay the funds due to Molloy University, a financial hold is placed on the student's account.
 As a result, the student will not be permitted to register for classes or receive transcripts until the balance is paid.

 Definition of an academic related activity

-Examples of a Molloy College academic-related activities include but are not limited to physically attending a class where there is an opportunity for direct interaction between the instructor and students.
+Examples of a Molloy University academic-related activities include but are not limited to physically attending a class where there is an opportunity for direct interaction between the instructor and students.
 Academic attendance includes, but is not limited to:

 - Physically attending a class

 - Taking an exam, an interactive tutorial, or computer-assisted instruction

 - Attending a study group assigned by the school